Jeroen Gilis

 Biography

-After my PhD, I aspire to work at the interface of data science and metabolic engineering, bridging the gap between my background in both data science and biotechnology.
+I aspire to continue contributing to science at the interface of data science and metabolic engineering, bridging the gap between my background in both data science and biotechnology.
 My interest lies in leveraging novel advances in machine learning for the rational design of biological entities such as organisms, pathways, proteins or biology-inspired synthetic constructs.

 Interests